drmanishmewani/pima_indians_diabetes/README.md

       - Train-test split (80/20) with stratification
       - Standardized features using StandardScaler
       - Set random seed (42) for reproducibility
-      - I used the transformed data for tree based and ensemble models too for the sake of maintaining similarity and simplicity across models
+      - I used the transformed data for tree based and ensemble models too for the sake of maintaining similarity and simplicity of study across models

 3. **Testing** 10 different machine learning algorithms: